ADirin/OTP2_LectureMaterial/Week6_Analysis/Statistical_Code_Analysis.md

 # SonarQube in IntelliJ: A Quick Guide

 ## **What is SonarQube?**
+SonarQube is a popular tool for code quality and security analysis.
+If you want to generate a report or extract SonarQube results for AAA (**Accessibility**, **Automation**, or **Accuracy**, depending on your context).
 SonarQube is an open-source platform for continuous inspection of code quality.
 It performs static code analysis to detect:
 - **Bugs**: Programming mistakes that could lead to failures.
 - **Code Smells**: Maintainability issues in the code.
 - **Vulnerabilities**: Security weaknesses in your application.

 SonarQube integrates with IDEs, CI/CD pipelines, and provides a centralized dashboard to monitor code quality.